kimjongbing/dll_injector_uwp/README.md

 5. **Run the executable**: Start the application by running `dll_injector.exe`.
 Upon execution, the console will display usage instructions.
 You can then provide the necessary arguments based on what you want to do.

 Remember, this is a command-line application, so all inputs (arguments) should be passed in the command line.
 You should also note that this tool needs to be run from a terminal with administrator privileges for it to function properly.

-## Caution
-Please make sure your DLL is on a hard drive with an NTFS file system.
-You will not be able to see the ``Security`` tab otherwise.
-Look at the [DLL Setup Permissions](#dll-setup-permissions) section to see how to set up the security permissions of your DLL.

 ## DLL Setup Permissions